duo-labs/cloudtracker/README.md

 pip install git+https://github.com/duo-labs/cloudtracker.git#egg=cloudtracker
 ```

+Note: To install with ElasticSearch support, see the [ElasticSearch docs](docs/elasticsearch.md).

 ### Step 2: Download your IAM data
 Download a copy of the IAM data of an account using the AWS CLI: